alicnik/minesweeper/README.md

 ## CSS

-Design was modelled on the classic Windows 95 desktop, with a photo of an old CRT monitor merged with a screenshot of the original desktop layout.
+Design was modelled on the classic Windows 95/XP UI, with a photo of an old CRT monitor merged with a screenshot of the original desktop layout.
 A Minesweeper "icon" was added to the desktop for authenticity and additional interaction.
 To ensure authenticity, user select and cursor: pointer have been removed throughout as a style choice.
 Borders are `inset/outset white 2px` throughout, per original game.

 Smiley face button designed for this game with influence from Watchmen on game over.
 Sporadic use of active and hover pseudo-classes to mimic original functionality and UI.